codeforequity-at/botium-docs/docs/02_introduction/01_introduction.rst

   hello bot!

   #bot
-  Hello, meat bag!
+  Hello, humanoid!
 How can I help you ?

 The test case is named *TC01_HELLO*, and the chatbot is supposed to respond to a user greeting.